fedotkin/dotnet/trey-nash/5-interfaces-and-contracts/README.md

 </details>

 ---
+## About
+Chapter 5, “Interfaces and Contracts”,[^1] details interfaces and the role they play in the C# language.
+Interfaces provide a functionality contract that types may choose to implement.
+You’ll learn the various ways that a type may implement an interface, as well as how the runtime chooses which methods to call when an interface method is called.

 ## Abstract
 During your years as a software developer, you’ve likely come across the notion of _interface-based programming_.
 If you’re familiar with the seminal book, _Design Patterns: Elements of Reusable Object-Oriented Software_, by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides (known as the
-"Gang of Four"),[^1] then you know that many design patterns employ interface-style "contracts."
+"Gang of Four"),[^2] then you know that many design patterns employ interface-style "contracts."
 If you’re not familiar with that book and its concepts, I urge you to read it.
 In this chapter, it is my goal to show you how you can model well-defined, versioned contracts using interfaces.
 In this context,
 <ins>a contract is an agreement by a type to support a set of functionality</ins>.